 -$30 monthly car insurance (your rates may vary, blah blah, read the fine print)

-This mean machine certainly isn’t good on gas and our worker has to get where they are going and aren’t so lucky to live in an area where everything they might ever need is located within a 5 mile radius of home.
+This mean machine certainly isn’t good on gas and our worker has to get where they are going and not so lucky to live in an area where everything they might ever need is located within a 5 mile radius of home.
 A driving we will go ….12 miles to the gallon, 10 gallon tank.
 They drive a bare minimum but have to fill up about 2 times a month; joy rides have to wait for the Christmas bonus. (gas prices may vary)